nimdaghlian/memex/_notes/The Bun Boys.md

 hak: yes
 ---

 Hummingbirb update.
-Ms. Bao Bun had to lil fluffpoops that turned into iridescent hovering zoomers in, like, three weeks.
+Ms. Bao Bun had two lil fluffpoops that turned into iridescent hovering zoomers in, like, three weeks.

 ![A picture of two hummingbirds in a nest, barely grown]({{ site.baseurl }}{% link /assets/hummingbirds/bunboys06.jpg %})